Skip to content

-Understand how Compliance Links connect a publisher's advertiser record to a chapter, enabling data sync, complaint routing, and shared responsibility tracking.
+Understand how Compliance Links connect a provider's sponsor record to a chapter, enabling data sync, complaint routing, and shared responsibility tracking.

 What is a Compliance Link?

-A Compliance Link is a bidirectional connection between a publisher's advertiser record and an advertiser's own chapter in The Taurus.
-It bridges the two sides of political advertising compliance: the publisher who distributes the advertisement and the organization (through its chapter) that sponsors it.
+A Compliance Link is a bidirectional connection between a provider's sponsor record and a sponsor's own chapter in The Taurus.
+It bridges the two sides of political advertising compliance: the provider who distributes the advertisement and the organization (through its chapter) that sponsors it.

-Under EU Regulation 2024/900, both publishers and advertisers carry responsibilities.
+Under EU Regulation 2024/900, both providers and sponsors carry responsibilities.
 A Compliance Link makes it possible for both sides to coordinate their compliance efforts within a single platform.

 How a Compliance Link is created

-A Compliance Link is established when a publisher creates an advertiser record and links it to a specific chapter.
+A Compliance Link is established when a provider creates a sponsor record and links it to a specific chapter.
 This typically happens in one of two ways:

-1. Publisher-initiated: The publisher creates an advertiser entry in their dashboard and selects the chapter it should be linked to.
-This might occur when a publisher onboards a new political advertiser and the advertiser's organization already has a chapter set up in The Taurus.
+1. Provider-initiated: The provider creates a sponsor entry in their dashboard and selects the chapter it should be linked to.
+This might occur when a provider onboards a new political sponsor and the sponsor's organization already has a chapter set up in The Taurus.

-2. Via invite acceptance: When a publisher sends an advertiser invite and the receiving organization accepts it, the system can automatically create the Compliance Link between the publisher's advertiser record and the relevant chapter.
+2. Via invite acceptance: When a provider sends a sponsor invite and the receiving organization accepts it, the system can automatically create the Compliance Link between the provider's sponsor record and the relevant chapter.

 Each Compliance Link has a status -- active, pending, or revoked -- reflecting the current state of the relationship.
 An active link means data flows freely between both sides.
 A revoked link disconnects the synchronization while preserving historical records.